treeverse/lakeFS/docs/integrations/spark.md

 * `fs.lakefs.token.aws.session.token`: AWS assumed role temporary session token
 * `fs.lakefs.token.aws.sts.endpoint`: AWS STS regional endpoint for generated the presigned-url (i.e `https://sts.us-west-2.amazonaws.com`)
 * `fs.lakefs.token.aws.sts.duration_seconds`: Optional, the duration in seconds for the initial identity token (default is 60)
-* `fs.lakefs.token.duration_seconds`: Optional, the duration in seconds for the lakeFS JWT token (default is set in the lakeFS server configuration)
+* `fs.lakefs.token.duration_seconds`: Optional, the duration in seconds for the lakeFS JWT token (default is set in the lakeFS configuration [auth.login_duration]({% link reference/configuration.md %}))
-* `fs.lakefs.token.sts.additional_headers`: Optional, comma separated list of `header:value` to attach when generating presigned sts request. default is `X-Lakefs-Server-ID` with `fs.lakefs.endpoint` config value.
+* `fs.lakefs.token.sts.additional_headers`: Optional, comma separated list of `header:value` to attach when generating presigned sts request.
+Default is `X-Lakefs-Server-ID:fs.lakefs.endpoint`.

 Configure the S3A FileSystem to access your S3 storage, for example using the `fs.s3a.*` configurations (these are **not** your lakeFS credentials):